TACITVS/Hasclid/CAPABILITY_SUMMARY.md

 4. ❌ **No quantifiers** (architectural limitation)

 ### Overall Assessment
-**Hasclid v9.0 is a SOLID theorem prover for polynomial equality-based geometry, but completely UNSUITABLE for inequality-based reasoning or symbolic constraint solving with perpendicularity.**
+**Hasclid v9.1 is a SOLID theorem prover for polynomial equality-based geometry with intelligent multi-solver routing and timeout protection. v9.1 adds robust timeout handling and symbolic-to-concrete fallback for previously problematic symbolic cases.**

 **The 60-70% coverage claim is empirically validated and accurate.**